+Functional representation

-Functional representation: The term 'functional representation' refers to the representation of social, economic, professional or vocational groups.
+The term 'functional representation' refers to the representation of social, economic, professional or vocational groups.
 This is intended to ensure that the legislature reflects society as a whole, in terms of its economic interests, social function, expertise and life experiences.
-The National Council of Slovenia, for example, consists of members chosen by members of various social and economic groups (see insert).
-The Irish Senate, in principle, has a similar basis, with most of its members being elected from five panels representing (i) language and culture, literature, art and education; (ii) agriculture and fisheries; (iii) labour; (iv) industry and commerce; and (v) public administration and social services, including voluntary social activities.
+The National Council of Slovenia, for example, consists of members chosen by members of various social and economic groups (see Table 5.1).
+The Irish Senate, in principle, has a similar basis, with most of its members being elected from five panels representing (a) language and culture, literature, art and education; (b) agriculture and fisheries; (c) labour; (d) industry and commerce; and (e) public administration and social services, including voluntary social activities.
 In practice, the Irish Senate is strongly dominated by party politics, since, although these panels may nominate candidates, the election is determined by incumbent politicians.